banduri/ner-tagger/README.md

     curl http://localhost:8000/api/v1/split -d '{"text": "die Kinder von Elisabeth II. haben in Dresden eine Wohnung.
 In dem Buch \"Traumwerkstadt\" wird die Wohnung beschrieben."}' -H "Content-Type: application/json"
     {"splits": ["die Kinder von Elisabeth II.", "haben in Dresden eine Wohnung.", "In dem Buch \"Traumwerkstadt\" wird die Wohnung beschrieben."]}

-if the 'maxnosplit' value is reached on the nosplit-endpoint, the text will be splitup at sentence bounderies into parts a little smaller then the maxnosplit value.
+if the 'maxnosplit' value is reached on the nosplit-endpoint, the text will be splitup at sentence bounderies into parts a little bit smaller then the maxnosplit value.
+Each part will be send to the model.

-## Zeromq-endpoints
+## Zeromq

+All 'internal' components are connected via zeromq.
+The API-Server connects to every Broker.
+The different Broker are waiting for their servers to connect.
+If a Broker does not get a heartbeat from one of their servers, this server is removed from the queue.
+The servers expecting to get heartbeats from the broker and try to reconnect.
+The API-Frontend does not send any heartbeats to the brokers.
+If a broker does not reply to a request within a timeout, the request is send again.

+### zmq-internal-protocol

-The cacheserver and the modelserver are used via json-requests.
+All messages between the zmq-instances are exchanging their data via json-serialization.

+For the Cache it looks like this:
+API->Cache - storerequest
+    { "cmd": "store", "key": "sentence", "value": "content of key" }
+Cache->API - storeresponse
+    { "result": "ACK", "error": null }
+API->Cache - lookuprequest
+    { "cmd": "retrieve", "key": "sentence" }
+Cache->API - lookupresponse
+    { "result": "content of key", "error": null }
+If anything goes wrong "result" is null and "error" contains the short description of the problem

 ### cacheserver